Keep Each Other Warm

 "Keep Each Other Warm" is a 1986 single by Bucks Fizz.

-The song peaked at No. 45 in the UK Singles Chart in December 1986.
+The song peaked at No. 45 on the UK Singles Chart in December 1986.
 It was the fifth and final single from their Writing on the Wall album, which was released at the same time.
-It also received positive reviews in the music press with Number One magazine stating; “Their best effort yet with the new line-up, but set beside the sheer genius of say “The Land of Make Believe”, it doesn't really cut the cake”, while Smash Hits predicted; “Bucks Fizz will find themselves back with a very welcome hit”.
-Like many other Bucks Fizz singles, "Keep Each Other Warm" was produced by Andy Hill and also co-written by him with Pete Sinfield.
+"Keep Each Other Warm" was co-written by Andy Hill and Peter Sinfield.

-The B-side was a song called "Give a Little Love", which went on to become a top 20 hit by Aswad two years later.
+The B-side is a song called "Give a Little Love", originally by Albert Hammond and Albert West, which two years later became a top 20 hit by Aswad.